cilium/cilium/Documentation/gettingstarted.rst

 .. note::

    You need to run Vagrant version 1.8.3 or later or you will run into issues booting the Ubuntu 16.10 base image.
+You can verify by running ``vagrant --version``.

-If you don't already have Vagrant installed, follow the `Vagrant Install Instructions <https://www.vagrantup.com/docs/installation/>`_
+If you don't already have Vagrant installed, follow the `Vagrant Install Instructions <https://www.vagrantup.com/docs/installation/>`_ or see `Download Vagrant <https://www.vagrantup.com/downloads.html>`_ for newer versions.

 Step 1: Download the Cilium Source Code